Food During Pregnancy

 You may wish to avoid peanuts or peanut products if you or your baby’s father or any previous children have a history of hayfever, asthma, eczema or other allergies when you’re pregnant and breastfeeding.

-It is unclear at the moment if there are any benefits to avoiding peanuts in pregnancy if you do not have a family history of nut allergy, and it has even been suggested that this could increase the chances of sensitizing the baby to nuts.
+It is unclear at the moment if there any benefits to avoiding peanuts in pregnancy if you do not have a family history of nut allergy, and it has even been suggested that this could increase the chances of sensitizing the baby to nuts.

 What is a balanced diet?